hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-If &lt;TRADER AT DESTINATION.Communication language at destination&gt; is PRESENT, then the<br />
-indicated language is used as the basic language in any further communication between the Trader<br />
-and the Customs system.
-If &lt;TRADER AT DESTINATION.Communication language at destination&gt; is<br />
-not PRESENT then the Customs system will use the default language of the Office concerned;<br />
+If &lt;TRADER AT DESTINATION.Communication language at destination&gt; is PRESENT, then the indicated language is used as the basic language in any further communication between the Trader and the Customs system.
+If &lt;TRADER AT DESTINATION.Communication language at destination&gt; is not PRESENT then the Customs system will use the default language of the Office concerned;
-If &lt;TRANSIT OPERATION.Communication language at departure&gt; is PRESENT, then the indicated<br />
-language is used as the basic language in any further communication between the Trader and the<br />
-Customs system.
-If &lt;TRANSIT OPERATION.Communication language at departure&gt; is not PRESENT<br />
-then the Customs system will use the default language of the Office concerned.
+If &lt;TRANSIT OPERATION.Communication language at departure&gt; is PRESENT, then the indicated language is used as the basic language in any further communication between the Trader and the Customs system.
+If &lt;TRANSIT OPERATION.Communication language at departure&gt; is not PRESENT then the Customs system will use the default language of the Office concerned.

 **Technical Description**